Y Combinator’s new batch features its largest group of Indian startups – TechCrunch

 Y Combinator’s latest batch — W21 — features 350 startups from 41 nations.
 Fifty percent of the firms, the highest percentage to date, in the new batch are based outside of the United States.

-India is the second largest demographic represented in the new batch.
-The world’s second largest internet market has delivered 43 startups in the new batch, another record figure in the history of the storied venture firm.
-(For comparison, the W20 batch had 25 Indian startups, up from 14 in S20, 12 each in S19 and W19 and one each in W16, S15, and W15.)
+India is the second-largest demographic represented in the new batch.
+The world’s second-largest internet market has delivered 43 startups in the new batch, another record figure in the history of the storied venture firm.
+(For comparison, the W20 batch had 25 Indian startups, up from 14 in S20, 12 each in S19 and W19 and one each in W16, S15 and W15.)

 “YC going remote has helped make YC more attractive to companies at different stages and far away geographies.
 For companies in India, founders no longer have to spend three months away from their customers or teams.
 Covid has also taught us that building a program that is remote and more software based makes YC more accessible to founders around the globe,” the firm said in a statement to TechCrunch.